aws-samples/aws-cognito-kakao-oidc-react/README.md

 You will create the necessary resources for login testing, including Amazon Cognito, using AWS CDK to provision AWS resources.

-1. Setup AWS CDK Toolkit
+1. Run `npm install -g aws-cdk ` to setup [AWS CDK Toolkit](https://docs.aws.amazon.com/cdk/v2/guide/cli.html)

 2. Open the `app.json` file and set the values of each property to the values you've noted from earlier.